 A closeup of sweet potato gratin in an oval casserole dish.

-How To Make it Ahead Of Time
+How To Make It Ahead Of Time

 If you’re making this recipe for the holidays, it’s a great side dish to prep in advance.
 Here are a few time-saving steps you can take: